1. The Controller - Who we are:

 2. Data Protection:

-Data Protection in the Ballyvesey Group is administered by the GDPR Steering Group.
+Data Protection in the Ballyvesey Divisions is administered by the GDPR Steering Committee.

 Or by writing to:

-Data Protection, Ballyvesey Group, 607 Antrim Road, Newtownabbey, BT36 4RF
+Data Protection, Ballyvesey Holdings Limited, 607 Antrim Road, Newtownabbey, BT36 4RF

 3. Lawfulness and Compliance:

-Ballyvesey Holdings Group undertakes to protect the rights and freedoms of all individuals whose data we process.
-We will uphold the principles in Article 5 of the General Data Protection Regulations 2018, as directed by the European Court of Justice and when applicable, the rights provided under statute by any Act of Parliament having gained Royal Assent from the Data Protection Bill 2018, and any Amendment Bills or future Bills thereof.
+Ballyvesey Holdings Limited undertakes to protect the rights and freedoms of all individuals whose data we process.
+We will uphold the principles in Article 5 of the General Data Protection Regulations 2016, as directed by the European Court of Justice and when applicable, the rights provided under statute by any Act of Parliament having gained Royal Assent including the Data Protection Act 2018, and any Amendment Bills or future Bills thereof.
 We recognise the authority of the Information Commissioner’s Office, the Surveillance Commissioner’s Office, the Police Authorities of the United Kingdom and Northern Ireland, the Criminal Records Bureau, The Health and Safety Executive, HM Tax Inspector’s Office and any other competent authority where they have relevance in these matters.

 We acknowledge that the only law repealed by the General Data Protection Regulation 2018 is the Data Protection Act (UK) 1998 and that any other law introduced, or not repealed alongside this Regulation must also be recognised with equal authority, insofar as it has not been read down by any court of law to provide protection of the rights and freedoms conferred by the Regulation.